gangster/node-mitm/README.md

 node-mitm is a lightweight and configurable framework for executing [Man-in-the-middle attacks](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) against victim browsers.
 It does this primarily by poisoning the HTTP response.

 Attacks can come in many forms, but maintain a consistent structure and can be thought of as simply being payload and exploit pair.
 Payloads are the vehicle by which exploits get delivered to the client.
-Exploits are malicious code the attacker wishes to run victim browsers.
+Exploits are malicious code/scripts the attacker intends to execute on victim browsers.

 One example attack would be a script injection attack.
 In this scenario, the attacker has a an evil script they want deployed to victim browsers so he can take control.
 One way he could do this is by writing a <script/> tag containing his code to the browser, which the browser happily executes on his behalf.